ZhangSteven/geneva/YieldCalculationIMA.md

 Assume:

-1. For interest income, no special case like CN Energy is bought this year;
+1. For interest income, there is no special case like CN Energy bought this year;
 2. Profit gain loss offset for CN Energy interest income does not appear as deposit withdrawl.

+#### Questions
+When a bond matures, does it produces realized gain loss?
+If so, would we need to add those to the realized gain (买卖价差)?

 ### Time Weighted Capital (资金平均占用额)